 Many people worry about their carbon footprint without realising how much impact throwing old food away has.
-We like to help people reduce their food waste, thereby reducing greenhouse gases which is why we’ve introduced a food waste class to our calendar.
+We’re dedicated to helping people reduce their food waste, thereby reducing greenhouse gases, which is why we’ve introduced a food waste class to our calendar.

-“We’re concerned about the exorbitant amount of food that goes to waste in the UK so we ran a survey to our database asking what their biggest source of waste is.
-Using the findings from the survey, we have created a class dedicated to the browning banana, the surplus potatoes and other bits and pieces people find themselves throwing away at the end of the week.
+In order to find out what our customers were wasting the most, we asked our database what their biggest source of waste is.
+Our founder, Rosalind, commented: “Using the findings from the survey, we have created a class dedicated to the browning banana, the surplus potatoes and other bits and pieces people find themselves throwing away at the end of the week.
 We want to teach clever, easy and creative ways to use up these ingredients to make tasty dishes whilst reducing food waste.”

-Top 10 tips for reducing food waste:
+Top 10 tips for reducing food waste

-1)Make a shopping list at the beginning of the week so that you avoid those spur-of-the-moment trips to supermarket on your way home.
+1. Make a shopping list at the beginning of the week so that you avoid those spur-of-the-moment trips to supermarket on your way home.
 This massively saves you money and results in more considered purchases.

-2)Don’t dish out too much on to your plate.
+2. Don’t dish out too much on to your plate.
 Leftovers are a lot more appetising when they can be taken out of the saucepan and not scraped off a plate!

-3)Freeze leftovers to extend the shelf life and contain the nutrients in the dish.
-If you cook in bulk at the weekend, it will save you time and money throughout the rest of the week.
+3. Freeze leftovers to extend the shelf life and contain the nutrients in the dish.
+If you cook in bulk at the weekend, it will save you time and money throughout the rest of the week

-5)Store food in the right place.
+4. Store food in the right place.
 For example, make sure you refrigerate items that need to be kept cool in order to prolong shelf life of the products.

-7)Keep track of what you throw away so that you can make a mental note to buy less of that item next time.
+6. Keep track of what you throw away so that you can make a mental note to buy less of that item next time.

-8)Be creative in your kitchen!
+7. Be creative in your kitchen!
 Think outside the box when cooking with leftovers and don’t be afraid to throw ingredients together that you wouldn’t normally mix.

-9)Add old food to your compost heap – it’s great for growing herbs and veg in your garden or balcony.
+8. Add old food to your compost heap – it’s great for growing herbs and veg in your garden or balcony.

-10)Use as much of each product as you can.
+9. Use as much of each product as you can.
 For example, if making chicken, use the bones for broth.
 If cooking with broccoli, add the stalks to a smoothie instead of throwing away.